Aftercare

 Every tattoo and piercing shop has their preferred method of aftercare.
 The guidelines on this page are not written in stone – if a particular product is not working for you or causing you problems, switch to something that works for your body.
-Remember, your body is doing the actual healing, not the cleaning products – you’re simply providing a stress free, clean environment so that you heal without complication.

 Tattoo Aftercare

-- Leave the bandage on for a minimum of 4 hours to overnight.
+• Leave the bandage on for a minimum of 4 hours to overnight.

-- Rinse by splashing warm water over the tattoo.
+• Rinse by splashing warm water over the tattoo.
 Do not soak it or let shower spray hit it directly (this can damage or hinder the healing of your tattoo).

-- Gently pat dry with a clean towel.
+• Gently pat dry with a clean towel.

-- Allow the new tattoo to be exposed to the air for a few hours before applying aftercare cream.
+• Allow the new tattoo to be exposed to the air for a few hours before applying aftercare cream.

 Tattoo Tips

-- For at least the first year use a 60 spf or higher sunblock when spending long periods in the sun with your new tattoo exposed.
+• Please try not tan for at least a month.
+Your newly healed skin over the tattoo will be especially sensitive to sunlight and can burn very easily.
+For best results, use a 60 spf or higher sunblock when spending long periods in the sun with your new tattoo exposed.

-- If you have any questions or concerns, contact your artist or shop for further information.
+• If you have any questions or concerns, contact your artist or shop for further information.

-- Most importantly, enjoy your new tattoo.
+• Most importantly, enjoy your new tattoo.

 Piercing Aftercare